 It also aims to ensure that the development of research proceeds in a strategically informed way, providing support for individual researchers and encouraging new initiatives.

 The Centre for the Study of Journalism, Culture and Community was launched in 2009, originally as the Centre for Journalism and Communication Research, before adopting its new title in 2014.
-Its founding Director was Professor Stuart Allan (2009-2014), and the current Director is Associate Professor Bronwen Thomas.
+Its founding Director was Professor Stuart Allan (2009-2014), and the current Director is Professor Bronwen Thomas.

 The Centre for the Study of Journalism, Culture and Community also publishes research, reports and working papers.